 I wanted to make a bit of progress on my app today, but it is a Sunday and I also wanted to talk about this idea of a "people's vote".

-I watched a political programme the other day, which had Caroline Lucas claiming that we were all a lot better informed about the EU now than 2 years ago, so we should have another vote.
+I watched a political programme the other day, which had a politician claiming that we were all a lot better informed about the EU now than 2 years ago, so we should have another vote.

 Better informed?
 Well, I might be in a minority but if I felt ill-informed on an issue I might be reluctant to vote on it.
 But if you look at voter turnout, a higher proportion of us voted in this referendum, than have in any General Election this century!

-Or maybe we haven't come to her conclusion.
+Or maybe we haven't come to that conclusion?

 In many ways I can feel quite close to a Remain/Reform agenda here, although my analysis is that the EU will not reform itself.
-But at least a Remain/Reform agenda acknowledges that there are issues with the EU.
-But it does disappoint me that, from the people who currently shout "Remain", aren't also shouting "Reform".
+But I can hear that viewpoint and just say "faif enough".
+At least a Remain/Reform agenda acknowledges that there are issues with the EU, we just have a different view on the likelihood that reforms will happen.
+But it does disappoint me that some people don't even acknowledge these problems at all, that those who shout "Remain", aren't also shouting "Reform".

 And aside from all my musings above, if people don't respect the last vote, why on earth should we think they'll respect the next vote?

 BEFORE YOU START: Please note that although I currently volunteer for both the Stroke Association and Age UK, the views expressed in this blog are strictly my own.
 I am not a spokesperson for either (or, indeed, for any) organisation, and I accept complete responsibility for the views expressed herein.
 I've tried to use the Glossary to explain any ambiguous terms, but if you think there is anything I've missed, please message me.